Artram007/MephistoExclusiveInterface/README.md

 # MephistoExclusiveInterface

-The two mephisto.* files are needed to read out the reed switches and control the LEDs of a Mephisto Modular/Exclusive/München chessboard.
+The two mephisto.* files offer C-functions to read out the reed switches and control the LEDs of a Mephisto Modular/Exclusive/München chessboard.

 # Following hardware components are required:
-40-pin edge card connector
+40-pin edge card connector (e.g. https://de.aliexpress.com/item/33035971298.html?spm=a2g0s.9042311.0.0.4ec24c4dPRdAZB).
+You need to ensure that the connector has a contact spacing of 1.27mm and has two rows with 20 contacts each.
+The ribbon cable need to have the same spacing!

+For a printed circuit board a right angle connector would be more suitable.

 I am using a connector with a ribbon cable, see image.